mfn/Walls.io-JS-SDK/API.md

 All responses from the `/posts` endpoints share the same set of fields:

 - `id`: The unique Walls.io ID of this post.
-- `comment`: The user-generated text of this post.
+- `comment`: The user-generated text content of this post.
 - `type`: The post type.
 Possible types are:
  - `"twitter"`
  - `"facebook"`